 Production tenants get visibility into platform health and an audit-friendly history of every change to the API surface.
 The public-facing surfaces below are being built out alongside the reference portal.

-Status page Coming soon
+Status page On roadmap

 Public uptime and incident history for the platform.
 Until the public page is live, sandbox and production tenants receive incident notifications through their account contact and through the operator dashboard.

-Release notes Coming soon
+Release notes On roadmap

 Versioned changelog for the API surface, SDKs and AI workflow control plane.
 Until the public changelog is live, sandbox tenants receive release notes alongside the OpenAPI specification on each cut.